-- Strategy 3.1.A: Increase the number of student profiles with uploaded resumes in Handshake.
+- Strategy 3.1.A: Increase the number of student profiles in Handshake.

-- Strategy 3.2.B: Engage students in job fair preparation programming in spaces where students are present to ensure readiness for interactions with employers.
+- Strategy 3.1.B: Engage students in career development programming in physical and digital spaces where students are present to ensure readiness for interactions with employers.

 Goal 4: Maintain an efficient infrastructure to provide an environment conducive to learning and excellent service.